United States congressional delegations from Michigan

 These are tables of congressional delegations from Michigan to the United States House of Representatives and the United States Senate.

-The current dean of the Michigan congressional delegation is Senator Debbie Stabenow (D), having served in Congress since 1997.
+The current dean of the Michigan congressional delegation is Senator Gary Peters (D), having served in Congress since 2009.

 U.S. House of Representatives

 Current members

-List of members of the United States House delegation from Michigan, their terms in office, district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 13 members, with 7 Democrats and 6 Republicans.
+This is a list of United States representatives from Michigan, their terms in office, district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of 13 members, with 7 Republicans and 6 Democrats.